byCrookie/discord-music/README.md

 An example `.dmrc` file is available [here](.dmrc.example).

 The `[youtube]` section accepts `ffmpeg`, `ytdlp`, and `deno` entries.
 Each value can point to either a binary file or a directory that contains the executable.
 Leave them empty to fall back to the system `PATH`.
+Advanced yt-dlp switches can be configured via `jsRuntimes`, `remoteComponents`, `noJsRuntimes`, and `noRemoteComponents`, mirroring the `--js-runtimes`/`--remote-components` flags.
+By default the bot enables the `deno` runtime and remote downloads for `ejs:github` so yt-dlp can fetch the latest solver scripts automatically.

 ## Support